FaridBF/HRNet/README.md

 - [React-router-dom](https://www.npmjs.com/package/react-router-dom) is a package used to create links for using React Router in web applications.
 - [Redux-toolkit](https://www.npmjs.com/package/@reduxjs/toolkit) The Redux Toolkit package is intended to be the standard way to write Redux logic.
 - [PrimeReact](https://primereact.org/) is a React component library that aims to simplify modern web application development by providing ready-to-use, responsive, and customizable tools for building engaging, high-performance user interfaces.
+- [TypeScript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- [Cypress](https://www.cypress.io/) allow enable testing for your web applications, debug them visually, and execute them automatically within your continuous integration pipelines.

 ## Additional tools used to create this project: